leoleoleo03/Dark-and-Darker-Loadout-Assistant/README.md

 When using the Sell Cheapest option the software might read the value wrong, while the changes of this happening seems kind of rare always be sure to check the value before confirming the sale.

+# Buy me a Coffee
+If you like this please consider buying me a coffee at https://ko-fi.com/leoleoleo03 :)

 # Other
 The software is coded in C#,windows form on visual studio.